lambdablockchain/lambda-node/src/qt/README.md

-# BitcoinQT GUI
+# LambdaQT GUI

-This directory contains the BitcoinQT graphical user interface (GUI).
+This directory contains the LambdaQT graphical user interface (GUI).
 It uses the cross platform framework [QT](https://www1.qt.io/developers/).

 The current precise version for QT 5 is specified in [qt.mk](/depends/packages/qt.mk).